New York City II

 Fort Stevens

-A temporary 12-gun fort on Hallet's Point at Hell Gate.
+A temporary 12-gun fort on Hallet's Point at Hell Gate to prevent enemy passage up the East River.

-Southeast of here on Lawrence Hill was Castle Bogardus (1813 - 1815), a six-sided stone tower.
-Mill Rock Blockhouse (1812 - 1815) was constructed nearby on Mill Rock Island in the East River.
+Just southeast on Lawrence Hill was Castle Bogardus (1814 - 1815), a six-sided stone blockhouse/tower to protect Fort Stevens' rear.
+Also known as Devil Tower.
+Mill Rock Blockhouse (with battery) (1814 - 1815) was constructed on Mill Rock Island nearby in the East River to provide crossfire with Fort Stevens.
 It burned down in 1821.
+FORT WIKI

 Fort Swift

-Built near the site of the Patriot Fort Corkscrew from 1776, at Atlantic Ave. and Boerum Place.
+A circular four-gun fort built on a conical hill near the site of the Patriot Fort Corkscrew from 1776, at Atlantic Ave. and Boerum Place.
+A militia barracks was nearby.

 Fort Greene (2) (Park)

-A Federal fort built on the ruins of Patriot Fort Putnam (1) from 1776.
+A bastioned 23-gun fort with a star-shaped four-gun citadel, built on Brooklyn Heights on the then still extant ruins of Patriot Fort Putnam (1) from 1776.
+Included were several barracks and other structures for a 1700-man brigade force.
 It was abandoned after the war.
-The site was sold in 1826, and became a city park in 1847.
+The site was sold in 1826, and became a city park in 1847 (Washington Park until 1897).
+No fort remains, monument only.

 (Not to be confused with the Patriot Fort Greene, later American Fort Masonic)